 However, I looked at the people in the pictures and wondered where they were and what they were doing.
 I couldn’t remember all of their names, but I remembered things about them.
 Some I looked up.
 Some I still knew because we were Facebook friends.

-Then I wondered: what would happen if I prayed for the people who popped up in collages and memories?
+Then I wondered: what would happen if I began praying for the people who popped up in collages and memories?
 What would the prayers be — especially for the collages showing people I hadn’t spoken to in years?

 I realized I could thank God for the seasons these people were in my life.

 I could thank God for what they meant to me at that time and pray for healing in situations where our separations were less than amicable.
 What if I prayed for them in their current circumstances, or for whatever they are doing now?

 I didn’t have to tell them.
 I could just pray.
 So I did, and I do.

 I am from a lineage of praying people.

 Many mornings, I would wake up to the rhythmic sound of my mother praying — crying out to God on behalf of people, places, and situations.
 She has a prayer room and a prayer wall.
 She puts up pictures of people she is praying for.